selwynpolit/d9book/book/config.md

 ## Views config.yml files

-For views, the config filenames are be in the form `views.view.infofeeds` for a view called `infofeeds`.
+For views, the config filenames follow the pattern `views.view.viewname`.
+So the filename for a view called `infofeeds` should be `views.view.infofeeds`.

 ## Troubleshooting